Climate Change Issues

 The importance and substance of this argument for a socialist based plan are further argued in the following documents.
 Clarifications and additions welcomed.

-CCDS - Documents, discussion and resources:
+CCDS - Documents, discussion and resources (chronologically arranged):

 2. Marxism Ecology and Globalization Writings on Eco-Socialism by David Schwartzman.